zer0cache/matic-docs/docs/develop/wallets/getting-started.md

 :::caution Third-party wallets

 These third-party wallets have integrated Polygon and support a variety of features.
-**You should use your own due diligence in researching and using them**.
-The official Polygon Support cannot provide support for issues with these wallets or other non-native wallets.
+**You should do your own due diligence before using them**.
+The official Polygon Support cannot provide assistance for issues with these wallets or other non-native wallets.

 :::